albertpumarola/deep-learning-notes/README.md

 More than happy to accept contributions

 ### Acknowledgements & Credits
-All credits go to L. Fei-Fei, A. Karpathy, J.Johnson teachers of the CS231n course.
+All credits go to **L. Fei-Fei, A. Karpathy, J.Johnson teachers** of the CS231n course.
 Thank you for this amazing course!!

+### Some Keywords
+deep dearning notes, CS231n notes, convolutional neural networks, ConvNets, CNN, RNN, LSTM, recurrent neural networks, R-CNN, YOLO, GAN